 Meeting: Reflections On Water

-event will be held jointly with Louisiana SAF and Ouachita SAF at
+event was held jointly with Louisiana SAF and Ouachita SAF at

 Texarkana Convention Center in Texarkana, Texas.